zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-binding-sites-24/index.md

 Segment ID to use during docking -> B
 </a>

+* **Step 4:** Click on the "Next" button at the bottom left of the interface.
+This will upload the structures to the HADDOCK webserver where they will be processed and validated (checked for formatting errors).
+The server makes use of [Molprobity](http://molprobity.biochem.duke.edu/) to check side-chain conformations, eventually swap them (e.g. for asparagines) and define the protonation state of histidine residues.

+ Instead of specifying active and passive residues, you supply a HADDOCK restraints TBL file (ambiguous restraints).
+For this click on the "Next" button in the **Input parameters window**.

 #### Definition of restraints

-* **Step 4:** Click on the "Next" button to save current parameters.
+* **Step 5:** Click on the "Next" button to save current parameters.
 Instead of specifying active and passive residues, you can supply a HADDOCK restraints TBL files in the **Distance restraints menu** of the  **Docking parameters window**.

 Input the restraint files for docking.